c4ffein/pass/README.md

 ## Testing

 The Python implementation is designed to be fully compatible with the original bash script and should pass all the tests in `submodules/password-store/tests/`.
+Additional tests have also been written in an automated way, see [the documentation about Claude Code](chat_history/00-INDEX.md)

+- `make test` tests the Python implementation against both the original test suite and additional tests
-To test the Python implementation against the original test suite:
+- `make list-test` tests the Python implementation against both the original test suite and additional tests
+- `make diff-tests-list` Show tests that are still not included in the Makefile, or missings in you files
+- `make test-t0001-sanity-checks` Run a specific test file
+- `TEST_ORIGINAL_PASS_VERSION=TRUE make test` Run the test suite against the original `password-store.sh`
+  - Also works with specific tests like `TEST_ORIGINAL_PASS_VERSION=TRUE make test-t0001-sanity-checks`
+- `ONLY_ORIGINAL_TESTS=TRUE make test` Test only against the original test suite, unhandled by file-specific tests
+- `ONLY_ADDITIONAL_TESTS=TRUE make test` Test only against the additional test suite, unhandled by file-specific tests

 ```bash
 # Run all tests using the Python implementation